Search

 In brief

-- If your ex-partner does not cooperate, the court can be asked to impose an amendment.
-You will require a lawyer for this.
+• If the ex-partner does not cooperate, the court can be asked to impose an amendment via a petition filed by a lawyer.
+Read more about the parenting plan.

 When can a parenting plan be amended?

-A parenting plan can be amended when circumstances have changed significantly compared to the time the plan was drafted.
-The court assesses whether the change is sufficiently substantial.
-There is no fixed period within which an amendment must be requested.
+A parenting plan can be amended when circumstances have changed significantly compared to the moment the plan was drawn up.
+The court assesses whether the change is sufficiently weighty.
+There is no fixed term within which an amendment must be requested; amendment is possible shortly after the divorce or years later.

 Common situations that justify an amendment:

-- Blended family: a new partner or children that change the home situation
+• Blended family.
+A new partner or new children change the home situation and the need for flexibility in the care arrangement.

-- Agreements that are structurally not observed or do not work in practice
+• Non-functioning agreements.
+Agreements that are structurally not complied with or do not work in practice for the child or the parents.

 How can you amend the parenting plan?

-There are three ways to adjust a parenting plan.
-The appropriate route depends on the degree of agreement between the parents.
+There are three routes to adjust a parenting plan, depending on the degree of agreement between parents.

 1. Mutual consultation